rjoberon/dsat/_posts/2024-04-03-learning-about-the-image-format.markdown

 - There seem to be [different (incompatible) versions](https://web.archive.org/web/19970613235015/http://www.infinop.com/nhtml/javafaq.shtml):

-    > /I have tried to use some .cod images from my website inside the
+    > *I have tried to use some .cod images from my website inside the
     > Java applet, and they do not display correctly.
 What could be
-    > wrong?/
+    > wrong?*
     >
     > Most likely, they were compressed with an earlier version of
     > Lightning Strike.
 The Java applet was designed for use with